Not to be blunt, but if you’re asking whether or not your baseball cards are worth anything, chances are they probably don’t have much value.

 Especially with the more modern cards, though, this gets a little cloudy in dealing with prospects yet to make their big league debut, draft picks, etc., in which case you aren’t dealing with a “rookie card” but the first ever to be seen of the player in question, which still makes it valuable.
 I won’t get into distinguishing between a true rookie card and something similar, as Cardboard Connection has a nice breakdown on it for your reference.

 This will flow into the next section on scarcity, because that’s what makes the error card so valuable.
 Yes!
 A mistake can actually be good, as shown in this case.
 In fact, it can even lead to a card being one of the best baseball cards of the 1980s.

 How do you know if you have an error card on your hands?
 The astute collector can usually spot an error, if that error has to do with a misprint regarding the player’s name, stats, and other factual information.
-For instance, take a look at the cards below and see if you can spot what’s wrong with them.

-Pretty easy, right?
-The Frank Thomas NNOF (No Name on Front) is one of the most known, coveted errors cards that was ever printed.
+For instance, the Frank Thomas NNOF (No Name on Front) is one of the most known, coveted errors cards that was ever printed.
 And then, as mentioned, the Barry Bonds 1987 Donruss Opening Day card is one of the most popular of the 1980s, because as you might have noticed, that’s not Barry Bonds on the card!

 Anyway, while an error card is rare, they come around more than you’d think.
 And, believe it or not, errors are still being discovered even years after the cards are put through production.